Bresnan 'used racial slur' towards Rafiq's sister

 In his initial response to the ECB and an interview with the governing body, Bresnan denied he had ever met Amna Rafiq.
 Later, he admitted he had seen her from afar when she was working at Leicester.

-Bresnan also denied ever being alone in a bar with Rafiq.
+Bresnan, who withdrew from proceedings in February, also denied ever being alone in a bar with Rafiq.

 What is happening in the hearing?